pyprg/dssex/README.md

     * given flow value (PQI-measurements, real value)
     * given node value (measurement or setpoint of voltage, real value)

-The intention is to be able to model any topology and use measured/given values associated to any terminal of the real network.
-The abstraction shall provide all means to model any real (balanced) network.
-A transforming process shall be possible to create the correct abstraction from data of a real network in an easy way.

 The estimation goal is to scale injections in order to meet the measured values or setpoints as accurately as possible.
 A minimization problem is created which minimizes the deviation of measured and calculated values.
 The power